ddella/Interfaces/MAC/README.md

 The function *get_mac_address* returns the MAC address of an Ethernet interface.
 The return value is six consecutive *uint8_t*.

-This module will compile on macOS and any modern Linux that has GCC compiler.
-It has been tested with macOS Catalina (10.15) and Linux Mint 19.2 (Kernel 4.15.0-62). *Please follow the instruction of your OS on how to install GCC*.
+This module will compile on macOS with clang LLVM compiler and any modern Linux that has GCC compiler.
+It has been tested with macOS Catalina (10.15) and Linux Mint 19.2 (Kernel 4.15.0-62). *Please follow the instruction of your OS on how to install a C compiler*.

 * To compile as a stand alone program, do **gcc -Wall get_if_mac.c -D__MAIN__ -o get_if_mac**.
 * To compile as an object file, do **gcc -Wall -c get_if_mac.c**.